-- We will activate insurance on loans even if the borrower seeks COVID-19-related forbearance ("CRFB") prior to making their first loan payment, provided the loan is originated and closed in compliance with applicable law, and all underwriting terms and conditions have been fully satisfied, including the borrower being employed at the time of closing. - As we have previously communicated, Essent supports the temporary measures announced by Fannie Mae and Freddie Mac regarding the impact of COVID-19 on originations and appraisals.
+- We will activate insurance on loans even if the borrower seeks COVID-19-related forbearance ("CRFB") prior to making their first loan payment, provided the loan is originated and closed in compliance with applicable law, and all underwriting terms and conditions have been fully satisfied, including the borrower being employed at the time of closing. - Essent continues to support the remaining temporary measures announced by Fannie Mae and Freddie Mac regarding the impact of COVID-19 on originations and appraisals.
 (Visit our COVID-19 Resource Center to learn more.)